 The Copley Police Department has specially trained officers who work with our children to provide Internet Safety Education.
 Instruction is provided through a cooperative effort with the Copley-Fairlawn Schools.

 Our neighborhoods are normally very safe.
 However, one way to improve the quality of life in your area is to set up a Neighborhood Watch.
-If you and your neighbors are interested in organizing a Neighborhood Watch, please call Officer Duane Scott or Chief Michael Mier at 330-666-4218.
+If you and your neighbors are interested in organizing a Neighborhood Watch, please call Chief Michael Mier at 330-666-4218.
 We can provide training to you and your neighbors and place Neighborhood Watch signs to help prevent crime in your neighborhood.

 Preventive Patrol Notifications